Permafrost/TundraTN/README.md

       documents are returned by `$service`, an exception will be thrown and handled by the `$catch` service.
 Defaults to false.

+    * `$relate?` is an optional boolean indicating whether the original document should be related to each of the individual split documents.
+Defaults to true.

     * `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (`bizdoc`, `sender`, and `receiver`) when calling `$service`.
 When true `$service` should implement the